 The term narcissistic personality has gained a lot of popularity in the media lately.
 It is discussed so much in the media that a lot of people may readily apply it to someone they know, and may be wondering: what is a narcissistic personality?
 We use the term to describe people with inflated self-importance or self-absorbed individuals, but what is the true meaning of a narcissistic personality disorder?

 Narcissistic personality disorder (NPD) is one of several types of personality disorder found in the DSM V. According to the American Psychiatric Association, narcissistic personality disorder (NPD) is characterized by:

 - A pattern of grandiosity

 - A lack of empathy

 People with NPD tend to excessively require others to give them attention and praise.
-These types of narcissists often believe that they are the smartest, most pretty or handsome humans to walk the face of the earth, or other such grandiose beliefs, and they may need other people to come to the same conclusion.
+It goes far beyond healthy self-esteem.
+These types of narcissists often believe that they are the smartest, most pretty, or handsome humans to walk the face of the earth or other such grandiose beliefs, and they may need other people to come to the same conclusion.